sarthakgarg07/Google_Calendar_Clone/README.md

-# Nimbus Calendar
+# Google Calendar Clone

-Nimbus Calendar is a high-fidelity clone of Google Calendar built with Next.js 16 (App Router) and Prisma.
+This project is a high-fidelity clone of Google Calendar built with Next.js 16 (App Router) and Prisma.
 It reproduces the core scheduling flows—month/week/day navigation, inline event creation, editing, deletion, and real-time updates—while emphasising smooth interactions and polished UI micro-details.

 ## Features